Toloka/crowd-kit/docs/reference/crowdkit.aggregation.texts.text_hrrasa.TextHRRASA.md

 HRRASA on text embeddings.

-Given a sentence encoder, encodes texts provided by performers and runs the HRRASA algorithm for embedding aggregation.
+Given a sentence encoder, encodes texts provided by workers and runs the HRRASA algorithm for embedding aggregation.

 ## Parameters Description